 In September, The U.S. Millennial Holocaust Knowledge and Awareness Survey revealed that over 50% of millennials in the United States do not know what Auschwitz was.
-For Mrs. Livia Horovitz, who was taken to Auschwitz at six years old and lost 28 family members in the gas chambers, such ignorance is unthinkable.
+For Mrs. Livia Horovitz, who was taken to a concentration camp at six years old and lost 28 relatives in the gas chambers of Auschwitz, such ignorance is unthinkable.

 She also shares stories of hurt and hope with Mrs. Judy Gary, her aide for the last two years through Selfhelp.
 “She tells her story so well,” said Judy.
 “Every time I hear it, I’m amazed by how strong she is.”